neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/matlab_to_python.md

 This is an example schematic that I wrote at the beginning to help me understand how to organize my Python code:
 <img src="../_static/blog_images/matlab_to_python/flowchart.png" width="100%"/>
-It is quite top-level, but it helped me understand how I wanted to structure my code.
-The next step was to delve into the original MATLAB codebase to grasp its real implementation in a way to define which classes and methods I needed to create in Python.
+It is quite high-level, but it helped me understand how I wanted to structure my code.
+The next step was to delve into the original MATLAB codebase to understand its implementation to define which classes and methods I needed to create in Python.
 ## Navigating the original codebase

 ### Using the debugger